oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     ```

     * You start the driver script with the argument *L1F*.
-    * When prompted for *system password*, enter *ftexuser*.
-The password of the user you created in a previous lab.
+    * The *system password* is for the user *ftexuser*.
+This user is specified in the M5 properties file.
     * Before starting the backup, the script sets the tablespaces read-only.
     * After the backup, the script starts Data Pump to perform a full transportable export.
     * The export runs for a few minutes.